AliceO2Group/analysis-framework/docs/framework/workingWithCCDB.md

 - Upload CCDB via the command: o2-ccdb-upload -f <file> --key <key_name> --path <path_out> --meta "Description=Foo;Author=Person1;Uploader=Person2"

+Only people with special service wagons (e.g. Centrality) have write access.
+For standard analyzers the web site [https://alimonitor.cern.ch/ccdb/upload.jsp](https://alimonitor.cern.ch/ccdb/upload.jsp) has to be used (see also the efficiencyGlobal.cxx example).

 ```todo
 - writing objects to CCDB